Van Cleef & Arpels Lucky Spring The Blue Butterfly Variation

 The ladybug is replaced by a blue butterfly.

-This is not merely a color update.
+This isn’t merely a color update.
+It’s a structural and emotional shift.

 Lucky Spring The Blue Butterfly